cgolja01/QOSM/README.md

 Hi there!
 Welcome to SiRaChA - the Simultaneous Radiative and Chemical rexlation of the Atmosphere.
 Check out the example script in the work directory for an introduction.
+You'll need Python3 along with numpy as netCDF4 to run this model.

 If you'd like to use siracha for research that you'd like to publish, please contact me first (Edward.Charlesworth.Science@Gmail.com) and